lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 [info] All tests passed.
 ```

-Code project with failing test is [here] (https://github.com/lhohan/spray-json-pg/tree/e2cda87713d6f835d756acafe9fc8f247cb23b4b).

-Code project with the fix is [here] (https://github.com/lhohan/spray-json-pg/tree/84dd18227e8a6c488a502e8dbab0d0acfc0cddfd).
+Code project with failing test is [here] (https://github.com/lhohan/spray-json-pg/tree/e2cda87713d6f835d756acafe9fc8f247cb23b4b) and the one containing the fix is [here] (https://github.com/lhohan/spray-json-pg/tree/84dd18227e8a6c488a502e8dbab0d0acfc0cddfd).

-This concludes the main part of this post on our Scala classes into JSON.
+This concludes the main part of this post on converting our Scala classes into JSON.
-(If you want to get rid of the compiler warning, keep on reading.)

 In case of questions, suggestions or additions please to not hesitate to leave a comment or contact me.

-Addendum: removing the warning
+Getting rid of the warning
 ---------

-Off topic but you probably noticed the warning:
+Off the main topic of this post but you probably noticed the warning:

 ```scala
 [warn] .../src/main/scala/M2eeJsonProtocol.scala:10: non-variable type argument